-Opossums do not generally carry rabies however they do carry many parasites which can infect other animals.
-The large amount of droppings they leave behind poses risk of leptospirosis and salmonella in humans as well as coccidiosis in animals and equine protozoal myeloencephalitis (a neurological disease that affects the brain and spinal cord of horses).
+Generally, rabies isn’t carried by possums.
+However, they do carry other parasites which can be passed on to your pets.
+Their droppings pose a risk of leptospirosis and salmonella in humans.
+Also, they threaten coccidiosis in animals and equine protozoal myeloencephalitis (a neurological disease that affects the brain and spinal cord of horses).

 Serving Central PA

-Backyard Wildlife Solutions serve a wide area in central Pennsylvania, including: Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and Adams Counties.
+Backyard Wildlife Solutions serves a wide area of Central Pennsylvania, including Lancaster, York, Berks, Lebanon, Dauphin, Cumberland, and surrounding counties.

 Backyard Wildlife Solutions is a registered member of the National Wildlife Control Operators Association.
-Undergoing regular training BWS uses humane, approved traps and techniques when removing bats from residential and commercial properties.
+Undergoing regular training, BWS uses approved traps and techniques when removing opossums and other animals from residential and commercial properties.